Quick One Board Pallet Wood DIY Bathroom Storage

 Topcoat – waxing

 The next step is to apply the wax or any other finish you want.
-I mixed a bit of mica powder in silver-gray with the clear furniture wax.
+I mixed some mica powder in silver-gray with the clear furniture wax.
 I wasn’t sure how it would turn out on the paint, so I tested it first at the back.
 It came out beautifully.

 I absolutely loved it.
 Use an old clean rag or a wax brush to apply the wax.

-This tip for making a cheap version of metallic colored wax comes from Anita from uniquecreationsbyanita.com.
-She’s an amazing creator worth checking out.
+This tip for making a cheap version of metallic-colored wax comes from Anita from uniquecreationsbyanita.com.
+She’s a fantastic creator worth checking out.
 The final step was to buff the wax and let it cure for a while.

 Mounting the jars

-The clamps I bought had the perfect size for the jam jars I had.
+The clamps I bought had the perfect size for my jam jars.
 If you’re not sure what size to buy, you can either measure the jar’s diameter or buy a clamp set where you get to cut the metal clamp to the size you want.

-To attach the clamps, all you need to do is to screw them to the board unlocked.
+To attach the clamps, all you need to do is to screw them into the board unlocked.
 Then mount the jars and lock the clamps.

 Hanging the storage board

 I used a couple of D-ring hangers and a metal wire to hang it.
-This way, I could easily adjust the height I wanted the board to be hung at.
+This way, I could easily adjust the height I wanted the board to be hung.

 I hope you liked this quick DIY bathroom storage project.
 If you have any questions, please leave a comment in the box below.
-Don’t forget to pin it to your pallet projects board.
+Also, don’t forget to pin it to your pallet projects board.
 Thanks!

 Subscribe To My FREE DIY Newsletter!